Get your accounts receivable health checklist to protect your cash flow

 Mid-morning (10–11 AM) and early afternoon (2–3 PM) yield the highest contact rates because decision-makers are typically available after morning meetings but before end-of-day rushes.
 Avoid Mondays (planning day) and Fridays (week wrap-up).

-It’s crucial to actively listen to what the debtor is saying, as this demonstrates respect and understanding.
+Aim for a professional and empathetic yet firm tone to facilitate effective communication.
+It's crucial to actively listen to what the customer is saying, as this demonstrates respect and understanding.

 Once the customer pays, don't forget to thank them for paying.
 And if they're starting to develop a trend as a late payer, try adjusting your email chasers going forward to better your chances of being paid on time in the future.

-Automate your collection call with Chaser auto-call
+Automate your collection calls with Chaser

-Manual collection calls consume 2-3 hours weekly for most businesses.
-Chaser auto-call feature eliminates this burden by automatically dialing overdue accounts and playing personalized messages, freeing your team to handle only the conversations that require negotiation.
+Manual collection calls consume 2–3 hours weekly for most businesses.
+For your highest-priority accounts, the call you make is too important to leave to chance.
+For everything else, Chaser's auto-call feature eliminates this burden by automatically dialling overdue accounts and playing personalised messages, freeing your team to handle only the conversations that require negotiation.
+Try Chaser auto-call free for 10 days and simplify your collection process today.

 FAQs